PrivacyMotiv: Vulnerability-Centered Persona Journeys for Empathic Privacy Reviews in UX Design: Results

-In the Self-Proposed condition, problems often remained at a high level of abstraction, focusing on \textbf{L1} (Strategy/Feature, 46\%) and \textbf{L2} (Scope/Function, 25\%).
+In the Self-Proposed condition, problems often remained at a high level of abstraction, focusing on \textbf{L1} (Strategy/Feature, 41\%) and \textbf{L2} (Scope/Function, 24\%).
 For example, P7 raised a concern about the high-level design decision of the LIVE feature, that it saves historical logs of live videos.
-They argued this strategic choice (L1) could inadvertently \textit{``encourage people to become influencers in their neighborhood,''} a scenario they felt would put the entire neighborhood under a constant risk of surveillance.
-Suggestions in this condition were slightly more concrete, but still skewed towards high-level \textbf{L2} changes (Scope/Function, 53\%).
-For instance, P7's corresponding suggestion was to \textit{``include [a] reporting [function] to take down historic video from other's profile, if you are on camera in the video.''} While this is a bit more concrete functional (L2) suggestion to scope down this feature, it remains a high-level fix that does not address the core strategic concern about the feature's potential to normalize surveillance.
+They argued this strategic choice (L1) could inadvertently \textit{``encourage people to become influencers in their neighborhood,''} which might put the entire neighborhood at constant risk of surveillance.
+Suggestions in this condition were slightly more concrete, but still skewed towards high-level \textbf{L2} changes (Scope/Function, 57\%).
+For instance, P7's corresponding suggestion was to \textit{``include [a] reporting [function] to take down historic video from other's profile, if you are on camera in the video.''} It remains a high-level concept rather than a practical fix to address the core concern about the feature's potential to normalize surveillance.
+Notably, no strategic (L1) suggestions were made, aligning with prior work suggesting designers may hesitate to challenge high-level decisions due to perceived lack of autonomy.